actions4gh/deploy-wiki/README.md

 ⬆️ Uploads a bunch of files to a repository's wiki \
 📚 Works great for documentation \
 🔀 Allows contributors to open Pull Requests for wiki content \
-🤝 Works well with [actions4gh/configure-wiki] to fix links \
+🤝 Works well with [actions4gh/configure-wiki] to fix links
-🔳 Inverse of [actions4gh/download-wiki]

 ## Usage